-The Building Regulations in England and Wales make it a legal
+The Building Regulations for both England and Wales make it a

-requirement for the appropriate Local Authority (LA) to be informed
+legal requirement for the appropriate Local Authority (LA) to be

-about the installation of a heat producing gas appliance e.g.
+informed about the installation of a heat producing gas appliance

-Only a Gas Safe registered engineer can fit a new gas appliance.
+Only a Gas Safe registered businesses/engineers can legally fit a

 If you have a new gas appliance fitted your Gas Safe registered

-engineer should let your LA know.
-Registered engineers have
+engineer must let your LA know.
+This is achieved through a

-focus of enforcement action by the LA if the work is not
+enforcement action by the LA if the work is not notified.

 Register provides.
 Once your engineer notifies they have fitted a